ewaldmire/ascender/docs/clustering.md

 - Each control node is monolithic and contains all the necessary components for handling API requests and running jobs.
 - A load balancer in front of the cluster can handle incoming web requests and send them control nodes based on load balancing rules (e.g. round robin)
 - All control nodes on the cluster interact single, shared Postgres database
-- climber is configured in such a way that if any of these services or their components fail, then all services are restarted.
+- ascender is configured in such a way that if any of these services or their components fail, then all services are restarted.
 If these fail sufficiently (often in a short span of time), then the entire instance will be placed offline in an automated fashion in order to allow remediation without causing unexpected behavior.

 ## Scaling the cluster

-For AAP deployments, scaling up involves modifying `inventory`and re-running setup.sh For K8s deployments, scaling up is handled by changing the number of replicas in the climber replica set.
+For AAP deployments, scaling up involves modifying `inventory`and re-running setup.sh For K8s deployments, scaling up is handled by changing the number of replicas in the ascender replica set.

 After scaling up, the new control plane node is registered in the database as a new `Instance`.